On a family of Caldero-Chapoton algebras that have the Laurent phenomenon: Polygons with one orbifold point

 \begin{definition} A \emph{triangulation} of $(\Sigma, \mathbb{M}, \mathbb{O})$ is a maximal collection of pairwise compatible arcs. \end{definition}

 Given a triangulation $\tau$ of the surface we define a \emph{triangle} of $\tau$ as the closure of a connected component of $(\Sigma\setminus \tau) \cup \{ \mbox{ the pending arcs of } \tau\}$.
-An \emph{orbifold triangle} has \emph{one side} that is a loop containing an orbifold point ( an orbifold triangle is a \emph{degenerated triangle}).
-A triangle without an orbifold point in its interior is called an \emph{ordinary triangle} or just a triangle.
+An \emph{orbifold triangle} is a triangle containing an orbifold point.
+A triangle without an orbifold point in its interior is called an \emph{ordinary triangle}.
 If a triangle intersects to the boundary of the surface at most in a three points it is called an \emph{internal triangle}.

 Let $\tau$ be a triangulation of $(\Sigma, \mathbb{M}, \mathbb{O})$.
 If $i$ is an arc of $\tau$, the \emph{flip} of $i$ with respect to $\tau$ is the unique arc $i'$ such that $\sigma=(\tau\setminus \{i\})\cup\{i'\}$ is a triangulation of $(\Sigma, \mathbb{M}, \mathbb{O})$.
-In this case we denote $i'=\flip_{\tau}(i)$ and we say that $\sigma$ is obtained from $\tau$ by a flip of $i\in \tau$.
+In this case we denote $i'=\flip_{\tau}(i)$ and we say that $ \sigma$ is obtained from $\tau$ by a flip of $i\in \tau$.
 In our case, flips act transitively on triangulations of $(\Sigma, \mathbb{M}, \mathbb{O})$, see \cite[Theorem 4.2]{FeST-14}.